Showing posts with label poem. Show all posts

 The Chesapeake Bay impact crater was formed by a bolide that impacted the eastern shore of North America about 35.5 ± 0.3 million years ago, in the late Eocene epoch.
 It is one of the best-preserved "wet-target" or marine impact craters and the largest known impact crater in the U.S.

-Continued slumping of sediments over the rubble of the crater has helped shape the Chesapeake Bay.
+Continued sedimentation over the crater rubble has helped shape the Chesapeake Bay.

 Until 1983, no one suspected the existence of a large impact crater buried beneath the lower part of the Chesapeake Bay and its surrounding peninsulas.
 The first hint was a 20 cm (8 in)-thick layer of ejecta that turned up in a drilling core taken off Atlantic City, New Jersey, far to the north.
-The layer contained fused glass beads called tektites and shocked quartz grains that are unmistakable signs of a bolide impact.
+The layer contained fused glass beads called tektites and shocked quartz grains, unmistakable signs of a bolide impact.

 Saturday, February 11, 2017